BYU-ITC-544/milestones/milestone-4/Milestone 4: Systems Set Up.md

     <div style="page-break-after: always"></div>

-1. Create a new database and a user with permissions to access it, follow these steps:
+1. Create a new database and a user with permission to access it, follow these steps:

     1. Create a new database:
         ```sql